TemidoRocha/ZTM_VueDeveloper/music/README.md

 When we are decidingif we should import a library, we should allways think if it is required for the test.
 If we need the feature we should import, if it can be mocked, it should b mocked.
+It is recommended that each test has an instance of teh component.
+Otherwise it may be difficult to refactor in case, for example, one of the tests makes a modification on the component.

+Attributes function will retrieve the attributes on the root element and not from the children components.